Cyral/BozoCrack/README.md

     -Ability to launch from command line and stand-alone .exe -Ability to save results in `results.txt`
-    -Ability to edit search websites (`www.md5-hash.com` by default, google is also effective) -Constant loop, you may type 'exit' to exit the program, otherwise you can run it multiple times without reopening -Probably a few other differences, try try it out :)
+    -Ability to edit search websites (`www.md5-hash.com` by default, google is also effective) -Use of multiple search websites (In case the first does not return results) -Constant loop, you may type 'exit' to exit the program, otherwise you can run it multiple times without reopening -Probably a few other differences, try try it out :)